situmtech/situm-android-getting-started/README.md

 ```

 This mechanism has not been implemented in the sample app.
-For more information, please refer to the javadocs in the [apps section](http://dashboard.situm.es/accounts/users/apps).
+For more information, please refer to the javadoc.

 ###<a name="download_buildings"></a> Step 3: Download your buildings